devyboy/dev-project-1/README.md

 4. Copy that config snippet with all your API keys, then go to the `/src` folder of the project and paste it into a file called `config.js`.
 5. Type `export { firebaseConfig };` at the bottom of the file and boom you're done.

 To be able to login to the application, you need to add your email as a verified user in the Firestore database.
 In the root level of the database, create a collection called 'users' and add a new document with the ID being your email.
 You can leave the document fields empty since just the ID is read.
-If you try to login without being authorized, your account will be disabled by a Firebase function as an added layer of security.
-To undo this, just go to the Authorization tab in Firebase and find your email and there will be an option to enable it.
 # Name ideas

 ```